 - Clear – You can clear all personalizations for a page or workspace for one or more users.
 First select a page or workspace to see a list of the users who have personalized it.
 Then select the users who should have personalizations for that page or workspace cleared, and select Clear.
 All personalizations that the selected users have applied to the selected page or workspace are deleted.
 This action can't be undone.
 However, if a personalization was saved for the page or workspace, that personalization can be reimported.

-- Manager per user – Select a user to see the list of pages that the user has personalized.
-You can then enable or disable the selected user's ability to use personalizations for specific pages, or for the entire system.
-You can also import, export, or clear a personalization for the selected user.
-In addition, you can reset feature callouts for the selected user, which will make all previously dismissed pop-up windows that introduced new features display again the next time that the user encounters those features.
+- Users – Select a user to see a list of the pages that the user has personalized.
+You can then turn that user's ability to use personalizations for specific pages, or for the whole system, on or off.
+You can also import, export, or clear a personalization for the user.
+In addition, you can reset feature callouts for the user.
+In this case, if the user previously dismissed any pop-up windows that introduce new features, they will appear again the next time that the user encounters those features.

-- System – You can temporarily disable all personalizations for all users in the system.
-In this case, the personalizations are deleted.
-All pages are just reset to their default state for all users.
-If you re-enable personalization later, all personalizations will be reapplied.
+- System – You can temporarily turn off personalization for all users in the system.
+In this case, all personalizations are deleted for all users, and all pages are reset to their default state.
+If you turn personalization back on later, all personalizations are reapplied.
 You can also permanently delete all personalizations for all users in the system.
-There is no way to recover personalizations that have been deleted.
+Personalizations that have been deleted can't be recovered.
 Therefore, before you perform this task, be sure to export any personalizations that you might want later.

 Personalizing inventory dimensions